 Medical Assistant Training Program Details

-The Medical Assistant and EMR Specialist certificate program is designed to train students in basic medical assisting skills.
-Medical Assistants are multi-faceted members of the medical office team who work closely with doctors, registered nurses, and other office personnel delivering patient care.
+The Medical Assistant certificate program is designed to train students in basic medical assisting skills.
+Medical assistants are multi-faceted members of the medical office team who work closely with doctors, registered nurses, and other office personnel delivering patient care.

 The Medical Assistant program covers a number of subject areas including Medical Terminology, Anatomy & Physiology, Phlebotomy, EKG, and Medical Billing.
 Students also learn laboratory techniques, clinical and diagnostic procedures, pharmacology, the administration of medications, and first aid.
 Office practices, patient relations, medical law, and ethics are also covered in the program.